Emmanuelkimutai/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

  2 files changed, 20 insertions(+)
  create mode 100644 0x0E-SQL_more_queries/101-not_a_comedy.sql
-Write a script that lists all shows from hbtn_0d_tvshows_rate by their rating
+Write a script that lists all shows from hbtn_0d_tvshows_rate by their rating Write a script that lists all genres in the database hbtn_0d_tvshows_rate by their rating